 There are (radiation-mutated) scorpions everywhere in all of the Fallout games.

-There's a radscorpion queen in Fallout New Vegas who is extraordinarily difficult.
+There's a radscorpion queen who is extraordinarily difficult.
 Tough, fast, lots of damage, and fought in extremely close quarters so that escaping damage is impossible.
 You fight her along with a couple of her kids, too, just for extra hurt.

 Giant Scorpions exist in Puzzle Quest, where their major abilities are (a) hiding (letting them do double damage until you damage them out of hiding) and (b) poisoning you.
 However, once you've clocked three of them, you can capture and tame one to act as your steed (no access to the poison, but you do get their Hide ability).